jodafm/templates/sls-standard-starter/README.md

 #### Deployment Order and Resource Coupling

-When deploy like the above it's important to bear two things in mind:
+When deploying it's important to bear two things in mind:
 * What order do your deploys need to be executed in?
 * What locations do these deploys need to be executed from?

-In this case we run `resources/api` before `services/countCharacters`: the service deployment will **fail** if run first since it's written to pull outputs from an existing deployment.
-This tight coupling is only important on the initial deployment and any updates to new outputs, otherwise you are free and encouraged to manage them separately.
+In this example we ran `resources/api` before `services/countCharacters` because the service deployment will **fail** if run first - it's written to pull outputs from an existing deployment.
+This tight coupling is only important on the initial deployment and any future updates to new outputs.
+Beyond that you are free and encouraged to manage them separately.

 #### Scripting Deployments